nekator/mono/packages/foundations/docs/FontsSizes.md

 The following options are recommended for applying **Body Font Sizes**:

 -   CSS classes
--   CSS data-attributes
+-   CSS `data-`attributes
 -   SCSS placeholders
 -   Tailwind classes

-All options (except the last one) set `font-size`, `line-height` and some **custom properties** for an element.
+All options (except the last one) set `font-size`, `line-height` and some **CSS Custom Properties** for an element.
 These custom properties are internally required by some components to be displayed correctly.

 > All available variants / sizes, [see also the detailed overview](./overview):
 >